-A judgment rendered in the courts of a country which is not a contracting state under: (i) Council Regulation (EC) No 1215/2012, as amended, and implemented in Danish law; (ii) the Brussels Convention of 27 September 1968; or (iii) the revised Lugano Convention of 30 October 2007, would not be recognised or enforceable in Denmark without a retrial on the merits.
+A foreign judgment rendered in the courts of a country which is not a contracting state under: (i) the Council Regulation (EC) No 1215/2012, as amended, and implemented in Danish law; (ii) the Brussels Convention of 27 September 1968; (iii) the revised Lugano Convention of 30 October 2007; or (iv) the Hague Convention of 30 June 2005 on Choice of Court Agreements, would not be recognised or enforceable in Denmark without a retrial on the merits.
 Accordingly, a judgment rendered by a New York court would not be enforceable in Denmark.

-A final judgment rendered by a court in any EU Member State, e.g. England, or any country that is party to the revised Lugano Convention, will be recognised and enforceable by the Danish courts in accordance with the provisions of the Council Regulation and the revised Lugano Convention, respectively.
+A foreign judgment rendered by a court in any EU Member State, e.g. England, or any country that is a party to the revised Lugano Convention, will be recognised and enforceable by the Danish courts in accordance with the provisions of the Council Regulation, the revised Lugano Convention and the Hague Convention, respectively.